Aditya-1276/Transformer-Decoder-for-Language-Translation/README.md

 # Model Methodology
 The model chosen for this project is a transformer decoder, whose function is to take in a series of tokens and predict the next token.
 Towards this end, we have processed the data in such a way that the input language is staggered backwards by 1 token and the output is staggered forwards by 1 token.
 The model has 8 decoder and intermediate layers, with an embedding layer in the beginning to help the model process the data.
 Each transformer layer has 4 attention heads.
 The last layer is a dense layer utilizing the softmax function.
 These values can be altered by simply altering the values in the hyperparameter code-block.
+# Code Outputs
+Once the entire code file is run, it generates the following results in the home directory:
+I. A folder called plots that contains the plots for the train/validation accuracy, train/validation loss and the variation in the learning rate of the model per epochs.
+II.
+A folder called outputs that contains the resulting tokenizer file and the model weights file.